alisaakaya/Lisa/README.md

 🎨 color codes

-colors can be manually altered in styles.css connected to "--hue-color"
+colors can be manually altered in styles.css connected to '''"--hue-color"'''